pkobziak/tsvespa/README.md

 # tsvespa

-A TypeScript client library for interacting with Vespa.ai, ported from the official Python library `pyvespa`.
+A TypeScript client library for interacting with Vespa.ai.

 This library allows you to connect to Vespa instances (local or cloud), manage application packages, feed data, execute queries, and deploy applications to Vespa Cloud from your Node.js applications.